• Skip to primary navigation

 • My toddler will eat them.
 Mike drop. (seriously, she’s picky as all hell these days so this is a win) – I bet your kids will too!

-These recipes are pretty easy to make.
+This recipe is pretty easy to make.
 Here are the basic steps:

 1. Assemble your ingredients.

-5. Pour into a lined or greased muffin tin, bake, cool, then shove a muffin in your face as fast as humanly possible.
+3. Bake, cool, then shove a muffin in your face as fast as humanly possible.
 Do not skip the last step.
 It is imperative.

 They’re easy to make and would be a great recipe to make with your kiddos.
 Probably not easy enough for a 2 year old, but a 4 year old could definitely help with this one!